- Home

 When: Friday 26 April, 8 pm – 10 pm

-Where: Old Joes Creek Retarding Basin, Boronia Victoria
+Where: Old Joes Creek Retarding Basin, Boronia.

 Join experts from the Entomological Society of Victoria and learn about the moth light-trapping observation method, a safe and easy way to observe moths and insects up close.
 This event is delivered by Knox City Council in collaboration with the volunteer group Friends of Old Joes Creek.